githubEdit

 Database

-AppFlowy use SQLite as database and Diesel as ORM.
+AppFlowy use SQLitearrow-up-right as database and Dieselarrow-up-right as ORMarrow-up-right.

 The flowy-sqlite

-The crate, flowy-sqlite, contains the logic for creating the SQLite schema and providing a shared kv storage.
+The crate, flowy-sqlite, contains the logic for creating the SQLite schemaarrow-up-right and providing a shared kv storage.
 It is located in frontend/rust-lib/flowy-sqlite.

 cargo install diesel_cli --no-default-features --features sqlite